 The SX-200 IP Node brings Voice over IP (VoIP) capabilities to the SX-200 EL.
 The SX-200 IP Node addresses the LAN-based telephony requirements of small to medium enterprises and corporate enterprises with branch offices and teleworkers.
+You can connect up to two SX-200 IP Nodes to an SX-200 EL system.

-The SX-200 EL system supports up to 120 IP telephones.
-You can connect up to 60 IP phones to each SX-200 IP Node and up to two SX-200 IP Nodes per SX-200 EL system.
-Each SX-200 IP Node supports up to 24 IP phones with voice compression.
+The SX-200 EL system supports up to 120 IP devices.
+You can connect up to 60 IP devices to each SX-200 IP Node and up to two SX-200 IP Nodes per SX-200 EL system.
+Each SX-200 IP Node supports up to 30 active IP phone-to-IP phone calls using voice compression.
+Up to 60 active calls can be made from IP phones to other devices, such as DNIC phones.
+Each SX-200 IP Node also supports up to 30 IP trunks, which means an SX-200 EL system can support up to 60 IP trunks.

-The SX-200 IP Node offers customers
+The SX-200 IP Node offers

-- · Reduced telecommunication costs and related support costs - The flexibility of LAN-based telephony combined with the feature-rich, reliable and proven performance of the SX-200 EL - · Easy integration with existing circuit-switched telephony network and IP devices - Fast installation of IP components in an existing SX-200 EL system - · The same easy-to-use functionality delivered by Mitel Networks DNIC phones - An easy path for migrating your business communications to LAN-based telephony.
+- Reduced telecommunication costs and related support costs - The flexibility of LAN-based telephony combined with the feature-rich, reliable and proven performance of the SX-200 EL - Easy integration with existing circuit-switched telephony network and IP devices - Fast installation of IP components in an existing SX-200 EL system - The same easy-to-use functionality delivered by Mitel Networks DNIC phones - An easy path for migrating your business communications to LAN-based telephony.